Speaker | Time | Text |

 You can tell that clearly by looking at it. | ||

-Tissue samples or even organs removed. | ||
+All right, Doctor, tissue samples or even organs removed. | ||

-A little of this I suppose for some of the audience is going to get a little gory, but I've got to ask, What about the cause of death of the animal? | ||
+A little of this, I suppose, for some of the audience is going to get a little gory, but I've got to ask, what about the cause of death of the animal? | ||

-Is that, or is the tissue taking the apparent cause of death of the animal, or has there been any investigation into that? | ||
+Is that or is the tissue taking the apparent cause of death of the animal, or has there been any investigation into that? | ||

-That's really a very good question. | ||
+Well, it's really a very good question. | ||

 I wish I could give you an answer. | ||